-Fuel filter: Traps dirt and other particles to prevent them from clogging critical fuel system components, such as fuel injectors.
+Fuel filter: This filter traps contaminants and other byproducts to prevent them from clogging critical fuel system components, such as fuel injectors.

-Fuel tank (propane): Stores propane on board the vehicle until it's needed by the engine.
+Fuel tank (propane): This tank stores propane on board the vehicle until it's needed by the engine.

 Overfill protection device: This device shuts off the flow of fuel into a fuel tank after 80% capacity has been reached.

-Pressure gauge: Measures and displays the fuel pressure within the tank.
+Pressure gauge: This gauge measures and displays the fuel pressure within the tank.

 Pressure relief valve: This device incorporates a valve to limit the pressure within the fuel tank.
-At a preset pressure level, the valve opens and fuel is vented from the tank.
+If the tank exceeds a preset pressure level, the valve opens and fuel is vented from the tank.

 Tank valve: This primary, manual valve stops fuel from entering or leaving the tank.